tkdchen/pipeline-migration-tool/README.md

 Post-release steps:

-- Highly recommend to link the Renovate update pull request to the release story.
+- It is highly recommend to link the Renovate update pull request to the release story.
 - If there is no release story for the new release, it can be optionally linked to the major feature or bugfix JIRA issue.
 - Open a pull request to MintMaker [Renovate configuration]